jedisct1/zig-utf8encrypt/README.md

 - Valid UTF-8 Output: Encrypted text is guaranteed to be valid UTF-8
 - Byte-Length Preservation: Output has identical byte count as input
+- Class Preservation: Each code point stays within its UTF-8 byte-length class (1-4 bytes)
+- Content-Dependent Permutation: Character class sequence is shuffled based on key and content to hide structural patterns

 ## Quick Start